carlosjhr64/pkg-goto/README.md

 * Automatically add `./lib` to `RUBYLIB` when present.
 * Automatically set `GOPATH` when `./bin`, `./pkg`, and `./src` are present.
 * Automatically switch themes by hidden `.theme` file.
-* Autoamtically give greeting by hidden `.greeting` file.
+* Automatically give greeting by hidden `.greeting` file.

 ## Usage